 - if it has spread and where to

-Your doctor will also take your general health and fitness and your age into account.
+Your doctor will also take your general health and fitness into account.
 Some drugs have more of an effect on your body than others.
 Your doctor has to judge that you're well enough to be able to cope with any side effects of the treatment before you start.

 How often you have each cycle, and how long your treatment course lasts, also depends on many factors.
 These include: